newatoms/beta/projects/collaborating-helps-understand/post.md

 Our teams are made up out of people that are as different as possible, while still focussed on certain outcomes.
 This means there is no editorial, marketing or back-end development team.
 “All of our teams should have access to every important aspect of developing the company, and everyone should be able to contribute whatever they can.”

 We hope that, with this knowledge, we can foster teams that can handle any challenge.

+If you have any ideas or input on this we’d love to hear from you.